jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 |--|--|--|--|--|--|
 | 1604149200000 | 2020-10-31 08:00 -05:00| Chicago, IL | 1604239200000 | 2020-11-01 08:00 -06:00| Houston, TX |

+The difference between the delivery and the pickup is now 90000000 milliseconds, which is equivalent to 25 hours.

 ## Why this is hard